Ahmetozdgn/Ahmetozdgn/README.md

 ### 🧠 About Me

-I am a **Mechatronics Engineer** currently pursuing an **MSc in Physics** at Zonguldak Bülent Ecevit University.
-I specialize in bridging the gap between hardware and software, with a strong focus on AI, industrial automation, and computational physics.
+I am a **Mechatronics Engineer** currently pursuing an **MSc in Physics** at Zonguldak Bülent Ecevit University[cite: 1].
+I specialize in bridging the gap between hardware and software, with a strong focus on AI, industrial automation, and computational physics[cite: 1].

-*   🏆 **Top 4.7% AI Talent:** Selected as one of 1,500 trainees among 31,700 applicants for the AI Trainee program by the Ministry of Industry and Tech, T3 Foundation, and Google.
+*   🏆 **Top 4.7% AI Talent:** Selected as one of 1,500 trainees among 31,700 applicants for the AI Trainee program by the Ministry of Industry and Tech, T3 Foundation, and Google[cite: 1].
-*   🔬 **Research:** Working on Surface Plasmon Resonance (SPR) of Silver Nanoparticles using Mie Theory and Python simulations.
+*   🔬 **Research:** Working on Surface Plasmon Resonance (SPR) of Silver Nanoparticles using Mie Theory and Python simulations[cite: 1].
 *   🤖 **AI & Software:** Developing end-to-end web applications and deep learning models[cite: 1].
 *   ⚙️ **Industrial Experience:** Experienced in R&D, quality control, and maintenance engineering[cite: 1].